-Biodiversity is defined as the particular area or ecosystem, as well as the type and number of different ecosystems within an area.
-Biodiversity is essential for thriving and resilient
+Biodiversity is defined as the variability among living organisms and the ecosystems in which they live.
+It includes diversity in the type and number of different species in a particular area or ecosystem, as well as the type and number of different ecosystems within an area.
+Biodiversity is essential for thriving and resilient ecosystems, which all humans depend on for food, health, clean air, clean water, and climate stability.